Fyfres/SnakeJs/README.md

 1/ Click on the "code" button.
 2/ Click on "Download ZIP".
-3/ Extract the ZIP wherever you want on your computer with winrara or 7zip.
+3/ Extract the ZIP wherever you want on your computer with winrar or 7zip.
 4/ Open the folder you just extracted.
 5/ Open the game with the file "Snake.html".